Page loading ... Please wait.

 Printer Friendly Page

-Ham and Egg Pie: Preheat oven to 400 degrees F (205 degrees C) and place rack in center of oven.
-Have ready a 9 inch (23 cm) quiche pan or pie plate.
+Ham and Egg Pie: Preheat oven to 400 degrees F (200 degrees C) and place rack in center of oven.
+Have ready a 9 inch (23 cm) quiche pan or pie plate (pan).

 Egg Wash: Beat egg with milk and brush the top of the puff pastry.
 Sprinkle with the Parmesan cheese.
-Bake in preheated oven for 25 to 30 minutes or until golden brown.
-Remove from oven and cool on a wire rack.
-Serve hot or cold.
+Bake in preheated oven for about 30 minutes or until golden brown.
+Remove from oven and cool on a wire rack for at least 15 minutes.
+Serve hot, at room temperature, or cold.

 Makes 4 to 6 servings.